 Alli’s Journey is a non-profit, charitable organization that was created by a young woman named Alli Shapiro Amar.
 She was diagnosed with cancer at the age of 19.
 While enduring 7 years of treatment, Alli and her mother, Pam Shainhouse, noticed the lack of resources for young adults with cancer and were determined to do something about it.

 Alli’s Journey is determined to support the young adult cancer population, ages 18-35, through initiatives such as our Comfort Bags project.
 We are determined to let young people know that the community cares about their fight.
 Since its launch in 2006, Alli’s Journey supporters have grown and we are thrilled to continue supporting the young adult cancer community in any way we can.

-I remember standing by my daughter Alli’s side as she spoke about how she was one of the lucky ones.
-Alli was someone who felt that she was never alone as she went through her seven – year battle with Hodgkin’s Lymphoma.
-She knew that there were so many who had to brace their cancer diagnosis on their own.
-This was why Alli realized that she had to be at the helm of a charity that supported these young adults.
-Unfortunately, seven weeks after the launch of Alli’s Journey, June 1, 2006, Alli passed away.
+However, Alli knew that so support was essential to a strong fight and she had to be at the helm of a charity that supported these young adults.
+Unfortunately, seven weeks after the launch of Alli’s Journey, on June 1, 2006, Alli passed away.

-Our bags are only $25.00.
-We hope that you take the opportunity of buying a bag or two to honour a loved one, in testimony or in memory.
-Please take a look at the items we need for our bags, and if you can help us with an in-kind donation, terrific!
+Our Comfort Bags are only $25.00 each and the Art Therapy Program donation is $50.00 per person for one session, all with a charitable receipt given.
+We hope that you take the opportunity to buy a bag or two to honour a loved one, in testimony or memory.
+Please look at the items we need for our bags, and if you can help us with an in-kind donation, terrific!

-We know that this year is going to be a difficult one, but we are not giving up, because we cannot give up.
+Times are still challenging, and we know that this year is going to remain to be a difficult one, but we cannot give up.
 Young adult cancer is not giving up.
-We are determined to let young people know that we care and always will.
+We are determined to lend our support for those in need.